-If you are still testing locally, remember to run Ganache CLI in the background using the command above before you execute the JSON RPC script.
+If you are still testing locally, remember to run the script that starts up the Hardhat fork node in the background using the command above before you execute the JSON RPC script.

 You should see something similar to the following output on your command line.

-When you borrow assets from Compound, you earn interest on your collateral.
-However, you cannot transfer or redeem your cTokens if it will make your account insolvent.
+When you borrow assets from the Compound Protocol, you earn interest on your collateral.
+However, you cannot transfer or redeem the collateral cTokens that are supporting an open borrow.

 Remember to repay all or some of your borrow prior to redeeming/transferring cTokens.

 Borrowing ETH Using an ERC20 Token as Collateral — Solidity

 Let’s supply Dai to the protocol as collateral and borrow ETH using Solidity.
 This code will work for supplying any other supported ERC20 token as collateral.
 You would need to change the references and the contract addresses in the code.

 We’ll deploy a Solidity smart contract that will receive a Dai balance from our wallet.
 Next the contract supplies the Dai to Compound on its own behalf, before borrowing ETH.
 The ETH borrow balance will be held by the contract itself.